Post Summary: The Ultimate Pacific Coast Highway Road Trip Itinerary + All The Stops Along The Way

 Camping spots generally get full six months before the reservation date.
 A trip to Yosemite National Park requires a lot of pre-planning.

-If you’re like us and coming to LA on a southbound PCH trip, this is a fun pit stop to take a few days and recharge from all that driving.
+If you’re like us and coming to LA on a southbound Pacific Coast Highway trip, this is a fun pit stop to take a few days and recharge from all that driving.

 Again, if you are looking to book a place on Airbnb, click here to get $40 off your first booking!